We've been featured in:

 • Because of insufficient training in manual handling, a load that is too heavy to be lifted without apparatus is carried physically across the warehouse floor, causing a back injury.

 • A shelving rack is overstocked with heavy items.
-An item from the top shelf comes loose and causes a traumatic brain injury.
+An item from the top shelf comes loose and causes a traumatic head injury.

 • A crushing finger injury is caused by defective machinery that has been brought to the employer’s attention but not repaired or replaced.